jermainewzm/the-journey-of-us/README.md

-this repo serves as a mini project combining skills learnt from IS113 and some of the contents from IS216, which is dedicated to my gf.
+just a small little project which was made for my gf :) just made used of basic CSS + vue.js combined with contents previously learnt from IS113